Julian Priestley

 Sir Julian Gordon Priestley KCMG (26 May 1950 – 22 April 2017) was an English civil-servant who served as Secretary-General of the European Parliament 1997–2007.
 He was the second President of the Young European Federalists 1974–1976.

 Biography

 Born in Croydon, Priestley was educated at St Boniface's Catholic College, Plymouth, and Balliol College, Oxford, graduating in 1972 with an honours degree in philosophy, politics and economics (PPE).
-He was president of the Oxford Union and chairman of the Oxford University Labour Club.
-He stood three times for Labour in Plymouth (twice in Plymouth Sutton and once in Plymouth Devonport) in general elections (in Plymouth Devonport against David Owen).
-From 1974 to 1976 he was president at European level of the Young European Federalists.
+He was president of the Oxford Union, chairman of the Oxford University Labour Club and chairman of the Oxford Committee for Europe.
+In 1971, he was elected national chairman of Students for a United Europe, sharing the chairmanship with Carl Wright as they had been tied for first place in the election.
+From 1974 to 1976 he was president at European level of the Young European Federalists (Jeunesse Européeene Fédéraliste, JEF).

+Priestley stood three times in UK general elections for Labour in Plymouth (twice in Plymouth Sutton in the two 1974 elections and once in Plymouth Devonport in 1983 against David Owen).